 Consultants ultimately act as advisors, where they input into decision-making but are not responsible for making final decisions or acting on those decisions.
 It’s understandable that some consultants leave the profession when they get the itch to “do stuff” rather than simply “advise stuff”.

 Consulting is full of extreme highs and extreme lows and the high-pressure environment contributes to this feeling of extremes when things appear to go a bit wrong.
-Despite all these challenges, management consulting is still one of the most sought after professions.
-Many people find that the benefit they get from a couple of years of consulting far outweigh the cost.
+Despite all these challenges, management consulting is still one of the most sought-after professions.
+Many people find that the benefit they get from a couple of years of consulting far outweighs the cost.
+CaseCoach also takes a detailed look into the best parts about being a consultant at Bain, BCG or McKinsey.